Jude-Vigor/Jude-Vigor/README.md

-## Hi there 👋
+## Hi there 👋 I am ; Entrepreneurial, Curiousity , Start-up Culture
 I do
   - Backend development
   - Full-stack Development
   - Cloud Engineering
-Entrepreneurial, Curiousity , Start-up Culture

 <!--
 **Jude-Vigor/Jude-Vigor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.